MayaY2014/softlayer-python/README.md

 ### Benefits

-Unable to find a framework that satisfied all our essential needs, we took the initiative and built a better mouse trap that met the expectations of:
+Unable to find a framework that satisfied all our essential needs, we built a better mouse trap that met our expectations for:

 * Writing content exclusively in Markdown
 * Guaranteeing fast load times
 * Automating repetitive tasks
-* Expecting complete responsiveness without wrapping code in custom HTML selectors
+* Embedding responsiveness in its core rather than wrapping code around elements to make it responsive
-* Having a table of contents built automatically on each page
+* Having indexes/tables of content built automatically
 * ~~Using one source file to serve configuration data to other components and pages~~
 * ~~Generating a configuration file instantly from the command line~~
 * Deploying minified or unminified JavaScript and CSS in production
 * Running a local instance of the site on modern Windows OS platforms
-* ~~Creating new Markdown pages on-the-fly from the command line~~
+* ~~Creating new Markdown pages instantly from the command line~~
-* ~~Hiding reading distractions
+* ~~Hiding reading distractions~~
 * ~~Switching screen contrasts to help those that read better with a dark backdrop~~